bahaouni/Exercise/README.md

 Problem Statement
-You are tasked with building a social network app where users must provide a fixed set of attributes when joining the app.
+building a social network app where users must provide a fixed set of attributes when joining the app.
 The app will automatically group users based on these attributes, but the grouping should not require an exact match of all attributes.
 Rather, users should be grouped based on a subset of matching attributes.

 User Attributes Example:
 User 1: {Software, Engineer, Brussels, Belgium, Senior}